 Make it easy to find.
 Else, there is a high chance people will just mark your emails spam.

-Permission-based email marketing is not a shortcut unlike purchasing or scraping emails but this long term strategy is proven to work with all kinds of businesses, newsletters, and campaigns.
+Permission-based email marketing is not a shortcut like purchasing or scraping emails, but it is a long-term strategy proven to work across all industries, newsletters, and campaigns.

 Implementing is not even an effort or price intensive task as a good email marketing software (ESP) will be able to take care of - subscription form, sending an opt-in confirmation email, adding them to your broadcast list & even removing when unsubscribed.